CityFolk Festival: Festival headliners

 Kendrick Lamar, Lorde, Emmylou Harris, Joss Stone, Great Big Sea, Ben Harper, Bon Iver, Blue Rodeo, The Levon Helm Band, Jim Cuddy, Feist, Kris Kristofferson, Rufus Wainwright, Valdy, David Wiffen, Murray McLauchlan, Quartette, Bruce Cockburn, The Sadies, Roy Forbes, Connie Kaldor, Broken Social Scene, Martin Sexton, Jerry Douglas, Jane Siberry, Blackie and the Rodeo Kings, Jorane, Jesse Cook, Odetta, Kate & Anna McGarrigle, John Prine, Stephen Fearing, Richard Thompson, Buffy Sainte-Marie, La Bottine Souriante, Arlo Guthrie, Natalie MacMaster, Steve Earle, Sarah Harmer, and Ron Sexsmith.

 Festival organization

 The festival was established in 1994 by Max Wallace (Station Manager of the community radio station CKCU-FM and the festival's Director for its first two years of operation, 1994 & 1995) and Chris White (a local singer-songwriter) and a large committee of volunteers.
 First held on Victoria Island (Ottawa River), it moved to Britannia in 1995 where it remained until 2010.

 From 2011–2014 the festival was held at Hog's Back Park in central Ottawa.
 The team behind Ottawa Bluesfest began to produce the festival in 2011.

-Currently the festival is held at Lansdowne Park.
+The festival was held at Lansdowne Park from 2015 until 2025.
+Starting in 2026 it was relocated to the Festival Grounds at the RA Centre.
 Mark Monahan is the current executive and artistic director.